faiyaz7283/dashtam-api/docs/development/testing/smoke-test-ci-debugging-journey.md

 # Smoke Test CI Environment Debugging Journey

-**Date**: October 6, 2025
+**Date:** October 6, 2025
-**Issue**: Smoke tests passing in dev/test environments but failing in CI with "User not found" errors
+**Issue:** Smoke tests passing in dev/test environments but failing in CI with "User not found" errors
-**Resolution**: Fixed database session state management and test fixture ordering
+**Resolution:** Fixed database session state management and test fixture ordering
-**Status**: ✅ RESOLVED - All smoke tests passing in all environments
+**Status:** ✅ RESOLVED - All smoke tests passing in all environments

 ---